A Revisit to Ordered Statistics Decoding: Distance Distribution and Decoding Rules: The Weighted Hamming Distance in OSD

 Theorem \ref{the::WHD::0phase} and Theorem \ref{the::WHD::iphase} investigate exact expressions of the $\mathrm{pdf}$s of the WHDs in the 0-reprocessing and after the $i$-reprocessing.
 However, calculating (\ref{equ::WHD::0phase}) and (\ref{equ::WHD::iphase}) is daunting as $f_{\widetilde{A}_{\mathbf{t}_h^{\mathrm{P}}}}(x)$ and $f_{\widetilde{A}_{\mathbf{t}_{\ell}^{h}}}(x)$ are the $\mathrm{pdf}$s of the summations of non-i.i.d. reliabilities and characterizing $\mathrm{Pe}(\mathbf{t}_h^{\mathrm{P}})$ and $\mathrm{Pc}(\mathbf{t}_{\ell}^{h})$ involves calculating a large number of integrals.

-{In this section, we consider to simplify and approximate (\ref{equ::WHD::0phase}) and (\ref{equ::WHD::iphase}) by assuming that the probability $p_{\mathbf{c}_{\mathrm{P}}}(u,q)$ of of $\mathcal{C}(n,k)$ is known and has been determined from the codebook.
+{In this section, we consider simplifying and approximating (\ref{equ::WHD::0phase}) and (\ref{equ::WHD::iphase}) by assuming that the probability $p_{\mathbf{c}_{\mathrm{P}}}(u,q)$ of $\mathcal{C}(n,k)$ is known and has been determined from the codebook.
 First, we investigate the probability that a parity bit of a codeword estimate in OSD is non-zero, as summarized in the following Lemma.

 \begin{lemma} Let $p_{\mathbf{c}_{\mathrm{P}}}^{\mathrm{bit}}(\ell,q)$ denote the probability that the $\ell$-th bit ($k < \ell \leq n$) of $\widetilde{\mathbf{c}}' = \mathbf{b}'\widetilde{\mathbf{G}} = [\widetilde{c}']_1^{n}$ is nonzero when $w(\mathbf{b}') = q$, i.e., $p_{\mathbf{c}_{\mathrm{P}}}^{\mathrm{bit}}(\ell,q) = \mathrm{Pr}(\widetilde{c}'_{\ell} \neq 0 | w(\mathbf{b}') = q)$, then $p_{\mathbf{c}_{\mathrm{P}}}^{\mathrm{bit}}(\ell,q)$ can be derived as